yugasun/site/content/learn/tutorials/flask-rest-api-serverless.md

 $ cd my-flask-app && npm run setup
 ```

-Then run `sls deploy`, and you're ready to roll.
-Hit the main web page to see your starter application:
+Then run `sls deploy` and hit the main web page to see your starter application:

 <img width="992" alt="Serverless Flask landing page" src="https://user-images.githubusercontent.com/6509926/32280095-b690a726-bee8-11e7-9a66-f92b40b4aaba.png">

+You're off and running!
+What will you build? ⚡️